i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 The Callovian working group(http://jurassic.ru/callovian.htm) who are completing research to define the base of the Callovian Stage is convened by Dr. Eckhard Mönnig, Naturkunde-Museum Coburg, Park 6, D-96450 Coburg, Germany, e.moennig[AT]naturkunde-museum-coburg.de.
 Recent publication relevant to the Callovian are posted on the [Callovian working group](http://jurassic.ru/callovian.htm) website.

-The most recent report of progress of the Callovian working group is published in Volumina Jurassic: [Mönnig (2014)](https://vjs.pgi.gov.pl/article/view/26602).
+The most recent report of progress of the Callovian working group is published in _Volumina Jurassic_: [Mönnig (2014)](https://vjs.pgi.gov.pl/article/view/26602).

 Other sections under consideration include: Prosek section, Nizhni Novgorod area, Russia